AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Observational Characteristics

 Figure \ref{fig:radioevol} shows the evolution of the shock properties of AT\,2024wpp as inferred by this prescription.
-We see an initial increase in shock radius from $\sim$30--65 days.
-The velocity inferred from the change in radius over this time span ($\sim0.15c$) is self-consistent with that inferred from modelling the shock properties directly.
-This places the fastest ejecta in the mildly relativistic shock speed regime, similar to other LFBOTs like CSS161010 and AT\,2023fhn \citep{Gutierrez+2024,Chrimes+2024b}.
+We see an initial increase in shock radius from $\sim$30--120 days.
+The velocity inferred from the change in radius over this time span is $\sim$0.2\,$c$, placing the fastest ejecta in the mildly relativistic shock speed regime, similar to other LFBOTs like CSS161010 and AT\,2023fhn \citep{Gutierrez+2024,Chrimes+2024b}.

-After $\sim$110 days the shock properties undergo a significant transition: the peak flux of the SED begins to decline dramatically.
-In the context of the SSA model, this manifests in a stalling of the shock radius and a decline in total shock energy $U_{\rm tot}$.
+After $\sim$119 days the shock properties undergo a significant transition: the peak flux of the SED begins to decline dramatically, even as the peak frequency remains essentially constant.
 Similar rapid late-phase declines have been seen in other LFBOTs \citep{Margutti+2019,Coppejans+2020,Chrimes+2024b}, and have been sometimes interpreted as the result of the shock reaching the limit of a confined ``bubble'' of circumstellar material \citep{Ho+2019}.
-Our modelling of AT\,2024wpp after the transition point does not provide direct evidence that the shock has transitioned into a regime of lower density: the electron density we infer at 177\,d density is is similar to what is seen at 103\,d.
-However, our model assumes spherical symmetry, which is almost certainly not the case in this system.
-If the ISM ``bubble'' were elongated, and the shock had reached the edge of the bubble along certain outward lines of sight but not others, the result could be similar to what is inferred by our observations.
+Our modelling of AT\,2024wpp after the transition point does not provide direct evidence that the shock has transitioned into a regime of lower density: because the peak frequency changes little even as the flux drops sharply, the electron density we infer at 177\,d density is higher than what is seen at 119\,d, and the radial extent of the shock is smaller.
+This could indicate that the shock encountered a denser structure (such as a torus) in some directions, and a region of lower density in others.

+As our simplified model assumes spherical symmetry, it is not possible to test this possibility in detail at this stage.
 The non-standard evolution could also indicate larger deviations from the basic model.
 The above analysis assumes that the forward shock dominates the emission at all times, but it is also possible that a reverse shock contributes or even dominates at some times, and in this scenario a rapid drop in the light curve could occur when the shock traverses the ejecta.
 More detailed modelling of this transition will be left for future work.